PowerDNS/pdns/docs/settings.rst

 -  Integer
 -  Default: 60

-On a master, this is the amount of seconds between the master checking the SOA serials in its database to determine to send out NOTIFYs to the slaves.
-On slaves, this is the number of seconds between the slave checking for updates to zones.
+On a primary, this is the amount of seconds between the primary checking the SOA serials in its database to determine to send out NOTIFYs to the secondaries.
+On secondaries, this is the number of seconds between the secondary checking for updates to zones.

 .. _setting-xfr-max-received-mbytes: